Here is our step-by-step guide to the FHA home loan refinance process.

-But let’s say mortgage rates have dropped, and it’s time to refinance.
+As with most home loan products, when mortgage rates drop or there is a need for cash-out, it’s time to refinance.
 The FHA home loan refinance process is unique, and for some homeowners, it can be super fast.
+Here is our step-by-step guide to the FHA home loan refinance process in California.

-What is An FHA Home Loan?
+What is an FHA home loan?

-Before we get to the refinance process, let’s clearly define “FHA home loan”.
+Before we get to the refinance process, let’s clearly define “FHA home loan.”

 FHA, or Federal Housing Administration, home loans are loans backed by the US government and provided by mortgage companies to consumers.
 FHA is the loan insurer rather than a home loan lender.
 FHA home loans tend to be marketed as first-time home buyer loans, but anyone can get an FHA home loan, even repeat buyers.